alexsikorski/raindrops/README.md

 A small project developed with the intention of displaying programming, testing and git practice.

+## Technologies Used

+- JDK 11
+- JUnit 5.7
+- Cucumber 6.4

 ## Requirements

 Write a method that takes as its input a number (n) and converts it to a string, the contents of which depend on the